RWKV/RWKV-wiki/docs/RWKV-Fine-Tuning/State-Tuning.md

 ### Adjust the Path Parameters

-The first three lines of the `demo-state-tuning.sh` file are file path parameters:
+The first three lines of the `state tuning.sh` file are file path parameters:

 - load_model: The path of the base RWKV model
 - proj_dir: The output path of the training log and the state file obtained from training